getify/You-Dont-Know-JS/up & going/ch2.md

 The first function expression assigned to the `foo` variable is called *anonymous* since it has no `name`.

-The second function expression is *named* (`bar`), even as a reference to it is also assigned to the `x` variable. *Named function expressions* are generally more preferable, though *anonymous function expressions* are extremely common.
+The second function expression is *named* (`bar`), even as a reference to it is also assigned to the `x` variable. *Named function expressions* are generally more preferable, though *anonymous function expressions* are still extremely common.

 For more information, see the *"Scope & Closures"* title of this series.

 ### Immediately Invoked Function Expressions (IIFE)